 There is a Super Walmart open 24 hours approximately 15 minutes north on NM Hwy 14.

-There is an area hospital in downtown Santa Fe (approx. 30 minutes north), however, the closest VA Hospital is in Albuquerque, approximately 60 miles and an hour south of the ranch.
+There is an Urgent Care 15 minute north of us with a full hospital/ER in downtown Santa Fe (approx. 30 minutes north), however, the closest VA Hospital is in Albuquerque, approximately 60 miles and an hour south of the ranch.

 You are welcome to use the Warrior Chapel for any and all walks of faith, walk the Labyrinth, sit on the deck over our reflection pond, or simply rest in the hammock on the bunkhouse porch.